Feng Zikai Chinese Children's Picture Book Award: Prizes

 The main prize will go to the winner of the "Best Children's Book Award", who will be awarded a cash prize of US$20,000.
 The organiser will also purchase 3,000 copies of the winning book, which will be distributed amongst schools.

-The "Judging Panel's Recommended Illustration Award" and the "Judging Panel's Recommended Writing Award" winners will each receive a cash prize of US$10,000.
+The "Judging Panel's Recommended Illustration Award" and the "Judging Panel's Recommended Writing Award" winners will each receive a cash prize of $10,000.

-In addition, the "Outstanding Children's Picture Book Award" will be given to 10 authors who will each win US$1,000.
+In addition, the "Outstanding Children's Picture Book Award" will be given to 10 authors who will each win $1,000.